Updated: September 8, 2020

 Getting to PEI by Car

-If you’re driving to Prince Edward Island, you’ll either have to cross the incredible Confederation Bridge or take the ferry in Wood Islands.
+If you’re driving to Prince Edward Island, you’ll either have to cross the incredible Confederation Bridge or take the ferry from Caribou, Nova Scotia.

 If you’re taking the bridge, you’ll be coming from New Brunswick.
-The Confederation Bridge is a 13-kilometre engineering marvel and takes approximately 10 minutes to get across.
-Tolls are collected upon leaving PEI, whether you leave by bridge or by ferry.
-To avoid the toll, you’ll just have to stay on the island forever!
-Not a bad thing!
+The Confederation Bridge is a 13-kilometre engineering marvel that takes approximately 10 minutes to get across.
+There is a toll for the bridge (approximately $50) but it’s only collected when you leave the island.
 If you don’t have a car, a shuttle service is available for pedestrians and cyclists arriving via ferry.

 Getting to PEI by Bus